cShellPro/ZaDEX/README.md

 # ZaDEX (ZDX)
 Effortlessly swap, buy and sell crypto and fiat currencies.
 ZaDEX is a non-custodial, Decentralized Crypto Exchange (DEX) based in Switzerland, with a low transaction fee of 0.08% on Ethereum, Arbitrum, Optimism, Polygon, Base, BNB Chain, Avalanche and Celo Networks.
-No registration (KYC) or minimum crypto wallet balance is required for trading.
+No registration or minimum crypto wallet balance is required.

 Over 300+ crypto currencies are available to trade and liquidity and token staking is provided by SushiSwap pools, enabling access to large funds for flashloan arbitrage without any collateral.